a1t0ghb/job_searching_assessments-atria_hubspot_contacts_creation-d250915/README.md

     <img src="./rsrcs/media/img-readme_frontpage_gif.gif" width="1200" />
 </p>

-This repo. contains the code developed for a technical assessment for the position of 'Backend Developer', in the month of September, 2025.
+This repo. contains the **web app's version** code developed for a technical assessment for the position of 'Backend Developer', in the month of September, 2025.

+> [!IMPORTANT]
+> This project's branch corresponds to a new / different / divergent version from the 'main' branch, that started as a web app's development on 2025.09.29.
+> - As of today, 2025.10.05, **this web app is finished, but DO NOT replace 'main' branch's version** since IT CAN'T CONNECT TO [HUBSPOT API DUE TO CORS ERRORS](https://developers.hubspot.com/docs/cms/reference/serverless-functions/serverless-functions#cors), originated from imposed restrictions by HubSpot API on API calls that come from from a client / web-browser.
+Potential *'solutions' to be implemented in a future* are proposed [later in this document](#potential-new-features).
+> - This version is 'functional', but **results (in JSON format) from HubSpot API connection (i.e. pulling list of contacts) are SIMULATED** via in-house functions called `UDFTestingDummyDataInit()` and `UDFTestingDummyDataAdd()`, in [`hubspot_contacts_creation-launcher.py`](./rsrcs/io_inputs/app/config/imports/hubspot_contacts_creation-launcher.py).

 # 📝 Instructions.